Tomer M Mark, M.D., MSc

 After completing fellowship at New York Presbyterian Hospital - Weill Cornell Medical Center under the mentorship of Dr. Ruben Niesvizky, I have joined the Center for Lymphoma and Myeloma as a full-time clinician with a focus on clinical and translational research.
 I hope to provide excellent care to persons with multiple myeloma and other plasma cell disorders in the context of advancement of the clinical knowledge of these diseases.
 Our approach at the practice is to improve upon the standard of care and provide a broad range individualized treatment for each unique patient, be it from oral treatments, to chemotherapeutics, to stem cell transplant.

 Our goal at the myeloma practice at Weill Cornell is to one day find a cure.
 We are working diligently and making progressive strides towards this end; currently, we are bringing the latest advancements to patients with plasma cell disorders into regular clinical practice.

-Dr. Tomer Mark is an assistant professor of medicine at the Weill Cornell Medical College.
+Dr. Tomer Mark is an associate professor of clinical medicine at the Weill Cornell Medical College.
 He specializes in seeing patients with multiple myeloma and other plasma cell disorders, with a focus on stem cell transplantation and clinical trials.